 Early white settlers saw the potential to create a thriving town with development opportunities.
 The forests would provide lumber and hunting, the streams would provide transport for logs and power to run sawmills, plus opportunities for fishing.
-Harvesting trees for the mills would leave open spaces for agriculture and housing construction.
-Furthermore, the new town was already on the established shipping route between Boston and Halifax.

-Three of those white settlers applied for, and received, land grants in 1764 to develop these opportunities.
+Harvesting trees for the mills would leave Three of those white settlers applied for, and received, land grants in 1764 to develop these opportunities.
 Francis Shaw, Robert Gould and Nathan Jones, all of Boston became the new proprietors.
 However, only Jones, along with his family moved to the area where he stayed until his death.
 Several of Shaw's children took up residence and raised their own families.